 As referenced above, compliance issues can arise if you treat contractors like employees, and you could face expensive legal liability under the Fair Labor Standards Act as a result.
 The DOL is now taking a more aggressive enforcement stance against businesses that misclassify a worker.
 The DOL has listed ways to determine an employer's degree of control over an independent contractor under the FLSA, as follows:

 - To what extent does the employer control the worker's schedule such as when, where and how they work?

 - Is the worker paid hourly or by the job?

 - Is there a contractual relationship with set terms?

 - Does the employer provide benefits or training?

-As you continue to take advantage of the flexibility and cost benefits offered by the emerging 1099 economy, have a clear differentiation in the way you treat independent contractors and employees.
+As you continue to take advantage of the flexibility and cost benefits offered by the emerging 1099 economy and project-to-project hiring, have a clear differentiation in the way you treat independent contractors and employees.
 Otherwise, you'll lose the cost benefits — and flexibility — that led you to choose a 1099 route in the first place.